robert-hh/micropython/docs/mimxrt/quickref.rst

 Notes:

-1. Even if the highest supported baud rate at the moment is 90 Mhz, setting a baudrate will not always result in exactly that frequency, especially at high baudrates.
+1. Even if the highest supported baud rate at the moment is 90 Mhz, setting a baud rate will not always result in exactly that frequency, especially at high baud rates.

 2. Sending at 90 MHz is possible, but in the tests receiving only worked up to 45 MHz.